ihmeuw/vivarium_research/docs/source/concept_models/vivarium_census_synthdata/concept_model.rst

 by household and individual simulants, as well as changes to geographic location and household id.

-On top of this, we will layer attributes relevant to PRL: mailing addresses for each household (11); first, middle, and last names for each simulant (12); date of birth (13); intended-to-be-unique identification number modeling SSN that is missing for some and not actually unique for others (14); and periodic survey, census, and registry observations with realistic noise (15).
+On top of this, we will layer attributes relevant to PRL: residential (11) and mailing addresses for each household (12); first, middle, and last names for each simulant (13); date of birth (14); intended-to-be-unique identification number modeling SSN that is missing for some and not actually unique for others (15); and periodic survey, census, and registry observations with realistic noise (16).

-Additional components we might want: time-dependent changes to observers of sex, based on gender assigned at birth (17); multiple households for individuals, leading to double counting in census (18);
+Additional components we might want: time-dependent changes to observers of sex, based on gender assigned at birth (18); multiple households for individuals, leading to double counting in census (19);
-twins and multiparous births in fertility model (16).
-To capture an additional dimension of heterogeneity and also to enable a periodic observer that simulates tax returns we will also need a component representing income (19), which will look a lot like a risk factor exposure.
+twins and multiparous births in fertility model (17).
+To capture an additional dimension of heterogeneity and also to enable a periodic observer that simulates tax returns we will also need a component representing income (20), which will look a lot like a risk factor exposure.

 .. _census_prl_components: